Saw Movies Streaming: How To Watch The Horror Movies Online

 In the first follow-up, a detective (Donnie Wahlberg) successfully locates the elusive Jigsaw, but must figure out where he is keeping his next set of victims — one of which is his own teenage son — before it is too late.
 Darren Lynn Bousman takes over the franchise as co-writer and director for the first of many times with Saw II — which is just about as suspenseful and subversive as the first, but certainly ups the ante on the gore.

-Stream Saw II on Pluto TV.
+Stream Saw II on The Roku Channel.

-Rent (or buy) Saw II on Amazon (opens in new tab).
+Rent or buy Saw II on Amazon.

 Bahar Soomekh in Saw III